h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Evaluation Model Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~

-H2O-3 provides a variety of metrics that can be used for evaluating models.
-These metrics vary based on the model type (classification or regression).
+H2O-3 provides a variety of metrics that can be used for evaluating supervised and unsupervised models.
+The metrics for this section only cover supervised learning models, which vary based on the model type (classification or regression).

 Classification or Regression
 ''''''''''''''''''''''''''''